7 Easy ways to boost your website in 2019

 - Your hosting provider just isn’t getting the job done (cheap hosts put lots of websites together on one server)

-Most of these can be avoided if you’re on our Monthly Maintenance Package where we backup your site each week, check your content and forms and ensure your website is upgraded to all the latest, fastest and most secure versions.
+Most of these can be avoided if you’re on our Monthly VIP Care Plans where we backup your site each week, check your content and forms and ensure your website is upgraded to all the latest, fastest and most secure versions.